 - Step 7 In the Define Members by Protocol section, choose to which protocols this Identity should apply: - All protocols.
 Applies to all protocols the Web Security appliance supports. - HTTP/HTTPS Only.
 Applies to all requests that use HTTP or HTTPS as the underlying protocol, including FTP over HTTP and any other protocol tunneled using HTTP CONNECT. - Native FTP Only.
 Applies to native FTP requests only. - Step 8 In the Define Members by Authentication section, choose whether or not this Identity requires authentication.
 You can choose one of the following options: - No Authentication.
 The user is identified primarily by IP address.
 Go to Step 15. - Require Authentication.
 The user is identified by the authentication credentials entered.
-Go to Step 9. - Identify Users Transparently through Novell eDirectory.
-The user is identified by the current IP address to user name mapping received from the Novell eDirectory server.
+This option appears when at least one authentication realm is defined.
+Go to Step 9. - Identify Users Transparently.
+The user is identified by the current IP address to user name mapping.
+This option appears when at least one authentication realm is defined that supports transparent user identification.
 Go to Step 10.